21 Best Nonprofit Leadership Retreat Facilitators (2026)

 7. Spark Strategy

 Spark Strategy is a Certified B Corp consulting firm based in Australia that specialises in impact-led strategic planning for the for-purpose sector.
 They work with nonprofits, social enterprises, and foundations to develop sustainable business models and agile strategies.
 Their facilitation approach integrates design thinking with traditional strategic planning, making retreats both creative and practical.
-Spark Strategy has a strong presence across Australia and the Pacific and also serves clients in the UK and US remotely.

-Best For.
-Australian and Asia-Pacific nonprofits.
+Best for: Australian and Asia-Pacific nonprofits.
 Organisations seeking innovation-focused strategic planning with a social impact lens.

 8. Social Impact Architects